Practice Free CISA Exam Online Questions

 Explanation:

 - A .
-Data availability
+The digital signature

 - B .
-Data confidentiality
+The message header

 - D .
-Data redundancy
+The sender’s private key

 During a follow-up audit, it was found that a complex security vulnerability of low risk was not resolved within the agreed-upon timeframe.
 IT has stated that the system with the identified vulnerability is being replaced and is expected to be fully functional in two months.